-Greentown·Zhoushan Changzhi Island Ruxin Town's smart construction is one of the epitome and model of domestic smart city construction.
-At the end of 2019, Ruxin Smart Town boarded the podium of the China Smart City Conference and won the "2019 China Smart Park (Town)" award, which is a milestone for the staged achievements of Ruxin Town Smart Construction Kind of recognition and spur.
+Greentown·Zhoushan Changzhi Island Ruxin Town is the epitome and model example of domestic smart city construction.
+At the end of 2019, Ruxin Smart Town boarded the podium of the China Smart City Conference and won the "2019 China Smart Park (Town)" award.

-In 2018, after the bidding competition, the ONE4CITY team was appointed by Greentown Group to carry out smart top-level planning and floor design of Ruxin Township, Changzhi Island, Zhoushan.
-After passing a preliminary survey of the residents’ daily travel behaviour, the ONE4CITY team put forward detailed proposals for the construction of ecological and smart towns, emphasizing that their construction is not just a simple superposition of technical solutions, but through the economic, social and environmental The orientation of the development vision of the orientation and the multi-dimensional design of the overall and local application solutions make the completed smart town have the same vital signs.
-ONE4CITY considers the sustainability of its development based on the characteristics of the town.
-It is recommended to develop corresponding ecological smart town construction plans and technical support at different stages of development, deepening and maturity of the town’s construction, and to build operational management suitable for the characteristics of the town.
+In 2018, after the bidding competition, the One4City team was appointed by Greentown Group to carry out smart top-level planning and floor design of Ruxin Township in Changzhi Island, Zhoushan.
+After passing a preliminary survey of the residents’ daily travel behaviour, the One4City team put forward detailed proposals for the construction of ecological and smart towns, emphasising that their construction is not just a simple technical solution.
+One4City considers the sustainability of its development based on the characteristics of the town.
+It is recommended to develop corresponding ecological smart town construction plans and technical support at different stages of development, deepening and maturing the town’s construction, and building operational management systems suitable for the characteristics of the town.
 The public management service platform encourages the long-term participation of the government, enterprises and residents.
-The ONE4CITY team made an overall positioning of the smart town of Ruxin Town, Changzhi Island, and established short-term, medium-term, and long-term development goals; it interpreted the parallel international schemes in detail in the application scheme system of transportation, community, and health care.
-It also focuses on exploring pilot application projects in smart towns, covering application solution solutions, value goals and measurement indicators, ecosystem design in cooperation with governments, enterprises, communities and various stakeholders, business model architecture design, application solution visualization and technology Architecture mapping and implementation path.
+The One4City team made an overall positioning of the smart town of Ruxin Town, Changzhi Island, and established short-term, medium-term, and long-term development goals; it interpreted the parallel international schemes in detail in the application scheme system of transportation, community, and health care.
+It also focuses on exploring pilot application projects in smart towns, covering application solution solutions, value goals and measurement indicators, ecosystem design in cooperation with governments, enterprises, communities and various stakeholders, business model architecture design, application solution visualisation and technology Architecture mapping and implementation.

 “The locals all lived in this Wuling fountainhead,